 Kinross.
-No provision is currently available in Moray, Aberdeenshire or Angus.
+Nine students are enrolled in a Gaelic Medium Education class at Whitehills Primary School in Forfar, Angus.
+No provision is currently available in Moray or Aberdeenshire.
 There were 13 Gaelic Medium Education secondary schools in the Highland region and one in Perth and Kinross, accounting for 445 and seven pupils respectively.
 Kingussie is the only school located within the National Park boundary.